trampgeek/moodle-qtype_coderunner/Readme.md

 Assuming you have built *Jobe* on a separate server, the JobeSandbox fully isolates student code from the Moodle server.
 However, Jobe *can* be installed on the Moodle server itself, rather than on a completely different machine.
-This works fine but is much less secure than running Jobe on a completely separate machine.
+This works fine, but is much less secure than running Jobe on a completely separate machine.
 If a student program manages to break out of the sandbox when it's running on a separate machine, the worst it can do is bring the sandbox server down, whereas a security breach on the Moodle server could be used to hack into the Moodle database, which contains student run results and marks.
-That said, our Computer Science department used an earlier even less secure Sandbox for some years without any ill effects; Moodle keeps extensive logs of all activities, so a student deliberately breaching security is taking a huge risk.
+That said, our Computer Science department used an earlier even less secure Sandbox for some years without any ill effects.
+Moodle keeps extensive logs of all activities, so a student deliberately breaching security is taking a huge risk.